Menu

 Residence title for the purpose of employment based on §18g immigration law (EU Blue Card)

-3. a minimum annual salary of € 45,300.
+3. a gross annual salary of €45,300

-The salary threshold of the EU Blue Card for so-called shortage occupations, especially in STEM* and medical fields, is slightly lower at € 41,042.
-In these cases, the Federal Employment Agency’s approval is required for employment.
+The salary threshold of the EU Blue Card for so-called shortage occupations, especially in STEM* and medical fields, is slightly lower at €41,041,80 gross.
+In these cases, consent from the Federal Employment Agency for employment is necessary.

 * Science, Technology, Engineering or Mathematics